-ALY: If one compares last year’s revolt to the Umbrella Movement then one witnesses a step forward for labour.
+ALY: If one compares last year’s Revolt with the Umbrella Movement then one witnesses a step forward for labour.
 The pro-democracy Confederation of Trade Unions (CTU) was founded in 1990 and nowadays it claims to have 95 affiliated unions representing 190,000 members.
 It always follows the pan-democrats’ political line and this eventually alienated the young generation, which is one of the reasons why it played nearly no role at all during the Umbrella Movement.
 It called for a strike, but I used to say that only two and a half unions heeded the call, because the teachers’ union was only half-hearted about it.
 It was a reflection of the fundamental weakness of the labour movement in Hong Kong at that time.
 Last year, when the movement had just begun in early June and right after the two-million-strong march, the CTU called for another strike but was unsuccessful.
 History seemed to be repeating itself.
 But no, the young did not allow that.
 The following months saw an ever-stronger mobilisation, but the young were increasingly aware that they alone would not be able to make Beijing yield, so they repeatedly called for a general strike.

 This was also the moment when a new segment of young employees began to emerge as activists.
 Together with the CTU, the allied forces were able to call a successful general strike, for the first time in many decades, on 5 August 2019.
-Among others, pilots and flights attendants responded en masse, and half of all flights were grounded leaving air traffic in chaos.
-Although later strike calls were unsuccessful after Beijing retaliated by forcing Cathy Pacific to sack a few dozens of its strikers, the August strike went into the memory of many as a proof of the power of labour.
+Among others, pilots and flights attendants responded en masse, and half of all flights were grounded, leaving air traffic in chaos.
+Although later strike calls were unsuccessful after Beijing retaliated by forcing Cathay Pacific to sack a few dozen of its strikers, the August strike went into the memory of many as a proof of the power of labour.
 This also laid the foundation for a new union movement where dozens of new unions were founded.
 The spread of the Covid-19 pandemic gave a chance to the newly founded Hospital Authority Employee Union to test its strength.
 The union accounts for 20 percent of the workforce of 80,000, and in February 2020 it went on strike for five days to demand that the government temporarily close the borders between Hong Kong and mainland China to stop the pandemic from spreading further in the city.
 The upside of this strike is that one witnessed that the new leadership has the guts to fight, which is very rare among local trade unions.
 The downside, though, is that on several occasions it seemed that the membership was not ready to take a more militant line.

 With Beijing retaliating with its National Security Law, this new union movement now faces the greatest challenge since its founding.
 Unions may not be Beijing’s top target, but the mainland authorities definitely dislike a militant union movement.
 I hope that the young unionists will have enough time to consolidate themselves before Beijing starts its next offensive.

 IF: One aspect that I don’t find mentioned often in media coverage is how the National Security Law will likely impact civil society on the mainland.
-For three decades, Hong Kong has been the funding gateway for wide array of civil society organisations in mainland China, including labour NGOs, human rights lawyers, and other kinds of activist groups.
-With Chinese civil society already under unprecedented assault, will Hong Kong be still able to play such a role?
+For three decades, Hong Kong has been the funding gateway for a wide array of civil society organisations in mainland China, including labour NGOs, human rights lawyers, and other kinds of activist groups.
+With Chinese civil society already under unprecedented assault, will Hong Kong still be able to play such a role?

 ALY: Right now, it is already very difficult.
 Some Hong Kong groups that have been supporting Chinese labour have had to either shut down their operations or significantly scale down and lay low.
-The more severe the economic crisis and the more the conflict with United States is escalated, the more likely Beijing will be to seek the total obliteration of labour groups in the mainland, especially those with ties to Hong Kong.
+The more severe the economic crisis and the more the conflict with the United States is escalated, the more likely Beijing will be to seek the total obliteration of labour groups in the mainland, especially those with ties to Hong Kong.
 I remember a dozen years ago we rented a bus in Shenzhen and took a whole bunch of German grassroots labour activists to visit factories where strikes had occurred.
 We did not dare step outside the bus though, but the German activists were still impressed with the stories we told and happy about being able to see the factories.
 This is unimaginable today.
 The narrow but real space for NGO activism in the Pearl River Delta is long gone.

 We still have another form of leverage, however.
-For decades, the picture of Hong Kong people standing up for their rights has inspired many in the Mainland.
-In this new period of repression, Hong Kong could still promote a movement from below in the Mainland in an indirect way, i.e. through its own struggle for autonomy and democracy.
+For decades, the picture of Hong Kong people standing up for their rights has inspired many in the mainland.
+In this new period of repression, Hong Kong could still promote a movement from below in the mainland in an indirect way, i.e. through its own struggle for autonomy and democracy.
 This is important as Hong Kong’s advantage lies in its ‘soft power’ rather than the non-existent ‘sharp power’ which certain ‘braves’ were looking for.
 Making the city unwelcoming to mainland Chinese is suicidal.
-Unfortunately, in last year’s revolt Beijing made full use of the right-wing localists’ presence to depict the whole revolt as being about independence and China-bashing, not to mention pro-Trump.
+Unfortunately, in last year’s Revolt, Beijing made full use of the right-wing localists’ presence to depict the whole Revolt as being about independence and China-bashing, not to mention pro-Trump.
 This alienated potential mainland allies.
-The problem for Hong Kong lies less in the existence of right-wing localists however, and more in the lack of a strong labour left wing which, if present, could put the right wing under check.
+The problem for Hong Kong lies less in the existence of right-wing localists, however, and more in the lack of a strong labour left wing, which, if present, could put the right wing under check.
 The good news is that with the new trade union movement there is now a whole new group of labour activists to win over to a labour left wing, although it will take time.

-Secondly, the seeds sowed by mainland and Hong Kong labour activists in the past two decades will continue to grow in the future.
+Secondly, the seeds sown by mainland and Hong Kong labour activists in the past two decades will continue to grow in the future.
 Twenty years ago, most rural migrant workers did not have any idea of their legitimate rights.
 Through their own struggle, plus some help from NGOs, today many of them are much more informed and ready to demand their rights.
 In 2018, for instance, more than a hundred silicosis victims from Hunan spontaneously organised to go to Shenzhen (where they had contracted the occupational disease while working) to petition for compensation.
 Under harsh repression, workers cannot do any long-term organising, but through these kinds of defensive struggles they are still able to be partially empowered.

 ALY: Since you sent me these questions, the Hong Kong situation has been further worsening, day by day.
 The absolute asymmetry of power between Beijing and Hong Kong implies that we will be in a dire situation for years to come, unless the mainland situation takes a surprising change of direction.
-Some protesters are now celebrating the success of their so called ‘scorched earth tactic’ after the United States nullified Hong Kong’s special status.
+Some protesters are now celebrating the success of their so called scorched earth tactic after the United States nullified Hong Kong’s special status.
 I don’t subscribe to their idea of ‘success’ because turning Hong Kong into a battlefield between Beijing and Washington is going to make things worse, not easier.
 I do not intend to place too much blame on these ‘scorched earth’ advocates though, as from the very beginning Hong Kong has been too small to play any leading role in shaping its own fate.
 Sadly, its fate is always determined by outside forces.
 No matter how flawless our resistance, once Beijing makes up its mind to finish our autonomy, we are done in this regard.
 Daily resistance to stop things worsening is still necessary, but we have to prepare for the day when organised opposition will be barred from elections altogether if not totally wiped out.
 Local people are aware of this coming catastrophe and are hence looking forward to more international support.
 However, as a small city this may also imply that the fight to defend our autonomy has slipped away from our own hands.

 Precisely because of Hong Kong’s uniqueness—small but significant in its geopolitics and international finance status—international pressure is vital for us.
-But it has to be the right kind pressure.
+But it has to be the right kind of pressure.
 We all know too well that governments are more an establishment force than an engine for progressive changes.
 It is just too dangerous to leave the solidarity campaign with Mainland and Hong Kong democratic movements to foreign governments alone, not to mention ceding it to Trump.
 We need international progressive labour and civil associations and individuals to press their governments to do the right things while stopping them from doing wrong things.
 The prerequisite of this endeavour is to grasp the actual situation going on here.
 My suggestion is that we should be guided less by ideology and more by objective investigation and simple empathy—and here I mean ideology in the sense of a ‘socially necessary illusion’ which is divorced from reality.
 What unified the massive movement was the five demands, with four related to the opposition to the Extradition Bill, the fifth being universal suffrage.
 How can anyone who claims to be left or progressive not support these demands?